tedee-com/tedee-lock-ble-api-doc/docs/source/commands/operations/pull-spring.rst

 PULL_SPRING code is 0x52

-Commands tells lock to just pull the spring.
+Command tells lock to just pull the spring.

 Input parameters
 ----------------